AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 ```
 - With **_mtmn_config = mtmn_init_config()_** we will set the paramenters to the default values.
 - Then we read the faces (names and face_id's) from flash memory.
 This is necessary to compare the face_id's later.
 - As last preparation step we have to allocate memory for the struct containing the **_image_matrix_**, which is the bitmap for face detection.
+The size of the bitmap is 1/4 VGA (320*240).
 - And also for the struct **_alligned_face_**.

 That's all preparation needed.